Teenage Mutant Ninja Turtles: Smash Up

 - Game-Breaking Bug: If you try to change the gameplay mode between rounds in multiplayer, the game can get screwed up and either have you play the wrong mode or some freakish amalgamation of modes.
 It's possible to begin playing a timed match (which is won by the last person standing or the person with the most lives when time is up) and the winner of the timed match is the player with the most kills rather than the last person standing.
 In essence, this bug causes the wrong person to win a match.

 - Guest Fighter: The Raving Rabbids, which was the source of much outcry by fans.
 There's also the Junkyard level.
 While the turtles frequently find themselves in junkyards across their own franchise, this particular one is taken from Rabbids Go Home, complete with the Rabbids' tower.
 So if you've watched, say, this video, you'd almost mistake it as a Rabbids Go Home fighting game.

-- Guide Dang It: One of the game's characters (Ninja Rabbid) and one of the game's levels (Underground) are physically impossible to unlock unless you go online and look up two separate cheat codes.
-Keep in mind that the game is pretty shy on characters and stages to begin with by modern standards.
+- Guide Dang It!: One of the game's characters (Ninja Rabbid) and one of the game's levels (Underground) are physically impossible to unlock unless you go online and look up two separate cheat codes.
+Keep in mind that the game is already pretty shy on characters and stages to begin with by modern standards.

 - Joke Character: The controversial Rabbids are this for obvious reasons.
 None of them can take a hit well and they don't have anything to really compensate for that weakness.